sleepingeraser/KsMusicCafe/README.md

 ### Content

-- The reviews was copied from Kaggle (https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews)
+- The reviews was copied from [Kaggle] (https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews)

 ### Media

-- The photos used in this site were obtained from Google & Unsplash (https://unsplash.com/)
+- The photos used in this site were obtained from [Google] (https://www.google.com/) & [Unsplash] (https://unsplash.com/)

+### Acknoedgements

+- I recieved inspiration for this project from my ITE project